adamsilver/fdpb/08-an-upload-form.md

 ![Hidden input, styled label](.)

 Having hidden the input, and styled the label, Javascript should be used to handle focus states.
-That is, when the input is focused, add a class to the input, so CSS can pseudo-focus the label.
+When the input is focused, you should add a class to the input, so CSS can be used to give the visual appearance of being focused.
 When the user selects a file for upload, the `onchange` event updates the label text as shown.

 ![Label text updated](.)